lionix-team/weather-api-laravel/README.md

 # Task

-Create a project, that will pull the weather information of cities based in latitude/longitude and will store it in the database every two minutes.
+Create a project, that will pull the weather information of cities based on latitude/longitude and will store it in the database every two minutes.

 # Data to store